 So, are the current guidelines still relevant?
 Yes, she said, they are.
 However, there is a pressing need for revisions given new advances in genomics, evidence of a natural history in patients that challenges the present guidelines, more data on exercise performance in patients with coronary heart disease, and an expanding population of adults with congenital heart defects.

 1. Maron BJ, Zipes DP.
 J Am Coll Cardiol.
 2005;45:1312-75.

 2. Pelliccia A, Fagard R, Bjørnstad HH, et al. Eur Heart J. 2005;26:1422-45.

 3. Johnson JN, Ackerman MJ.
 Br J Sports Med.
 2013;47:28-33.

-Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Diabetes and Cardiometabolic Disease, Sports and Exercise Cardiology, Genetic Arrhythmic Conditions, SCD/Ventricular Arrhythmias, Congenital Heart Disease, CHD & Pediatrics and Arrhythmias, CHD & Pediatrics and Prevention, CHD & Pediatrics and Quality Improvement, Sports & Exercise and Congenital Heart Disease & Pediatric Cardiology
+Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Diabetes and Cardiometabolic Disease, Sports and Exercise Cardiology, Genetic Arrhythmic Conditions, SCD/Ventricular Arrhythmias, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Sports and Exercise and Congenital Heart Disease and Pediatric Cardiology

 Keywords: Athletes, Decision Making, Documentation, Long QT Syndrome, Pediatric Obesity, Risk Factors, Genomics, Electrocardiography, Awareness, Child, Judgment, Expert Testimony, Cardiology, Death, Sudden, Cardiac, ACC Publications, CardioSource WorldNews